anhbanhieucode/Vector_robot_recreation/README.md

 You: "Hello Shadow, can you see me?"
 Shadow: "I see a human looking at a screen.
 Looking good!
 [Emotion: Happy]" (Robot moves head up and down)

-## Contributing
-This project is a work in progress!
-We welcome contributions for:

-Adding voice recognition (STT) and Text-to-Speech (TTS).

-Improving the path planning algorithm.

-Designing 3D printable parts for the chassis.

-Fork the repo.

-Create a feature branch.

-Submit a Pull Request.

 ## License
 MIT License